spakin/gosp/docs/predefined.md

 Variables
 ---------

 Three variables that are available within all `?go:block` and `?go:expr` markup are `gospReq`, `gospOut`, and `gospMeta`.  `gospReq` is of type `*gosp.RequestData` (presented above) and encapsulates a large set of data provided by the Web server in response to a client request.
 Many of the fields correspond to parts of the URL provided by the client and should therefore be sanitized before use in any sensitive operation.  `gospOut` is a `gosp.Writer` that represents the contents of the Go Server Page.
-Writing to `gospOut` (e.g., with `gosp.Fprintf(gospOut, …)`) injects text into the page right where the `?go:block` or `?go:expr` appeared.  `gospMeta` should be treated as an opaque value that is needed only as the first argument to `gosp.SetHttpStatus`, `gosp.SetMimeType`, and `gosp.SetHeaderField`.
+Writing to `gospOut` (e.g., with `gosp.Fprintf(gospOut, …)`) injects text into the page right where the `?go:block` or `?go:expr` appeared.  `gospMeta`, of type `gosp.Metadata`, should be treated as an opaque value that is used only as the first argument to `gosp.SetHttpStatus`, `gosp.SetMimeType`, and `gosp.SetHeaderField`.

 Functions defined by `?go:top` markup do not have access to `gospReq`, `gospOut`, or `gospMeta`.
 These must be passed in as parameters if needed.